mtcade/Jable/README.md

 # Jable
- JsonTable, a smaller, more flexible alternative to .csv
+A smaller, more flexible alternative to .csv

  For documentation, go to the GitHub page at [https://mtcade.github.io/Jable/html/index.html](https://mtcade.github.io/Jable/html/index.html)